In Search of Stupidity: Over 40 Years of High-Tech Marketing Disasters, 3rd Edition is Coming Soon!

 I Can’t Wait!
 When Can I Buy My Copy!

-Excerpts from the book will be regularly released on this page beginning in September up through the final publication date.
+Excerpts from the book will be regularly released on this page beginning next week through the final publication date.
 We’ll also be posting the new cover, new cartoons and other illustrations, as well as other tidbits, so bookmark this page and check back often to see what’s going on.

-You can also contact me directly at firstname.lastname@example.org if you have further questions or want to nominate a candidate for ISOS 3.0!
+You can also contact me directly at email@example.com if you have further questions.
 (If you want me to remove your firm from the book, you’re probably out of luck.)

 Merrill R. (Rick) Chapman

 In Search of Stupidity, Over 40 Years of High-Tech Marketing Disasters